Integrating Azure Log Analytics

 # FileMage Application Logger

-To send the application to Azure Log Analytics, add the following entries to the FluentD configuration file at /etc/td-agent/td-agent.conf.
+To send the application to Azure Log Analytics, add the following entries to the FluentD configuration file at /etc/fluent/fluentd.conf.
 Note that you need to substitute the customer_id and shared_key values with the values you copied from your Log Analytics workspace.

 <source>